magento/merchdocs/src/payment/check-money-order.md

 1. Enter a **Title** to identify the Check / Money Order payment method during checkout.

-1. If orders typically wait for approval, accept the default **New Order Status** as `Pending”` until it is approved.
+1. If orders typically wait for approval, accept the default **New Order Status** as `Pending"` until it is approved.

    If you prefer, you can use the `Processing` or `Suspected Fraud` status for new orders with this payment method.